Mange in Cats — Symptoms & Treatment

 • Wash all bedding, toys, and grooming tools in hot water

-• Isolate infected cat to prevent sarcoptic transmission to other pets
+• Isolate infected cat to prevent transmission of contagious mites to other pets

 Prevention and Long-Term Management